Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Abstract

 \section{Abstract}

-Current large multimodal models (LMMs) face challenges in grounding, which requires the model to relate language components to visual entities.
-Contrary to the common practice that fine-tunes LMMs with additional grounding supervision, we find that the grounding ability can in fact emerge in LMMs trained \emph{without} explicit grounding supervision.
-To reveal this emerging grounding, we introduce an ``\ourmethod'' method which leverages attention maps from standard LMMs to perform pixel-level segmentation.
-Furthermore, to enhance the grounding ability, we propose \ourmodel, an LMM utilizing a diffusion-based visual encoder, as opposed to the standard CLIP visual encoder, and trained with the same weak supervision.
-Without being constrained by the biases and limited scale of grounding-specific supervision data, our approach is more generalizable and scalable.
+Current large multimodal models (LMMs) face challenges in visual grounding, which requires the model to relate language components to visual entities.
+Contrary to common practice that fine-tunes LMMs with additional grounding supervision, we find that grounding ability can be implicitly learned by LMMs to some extent without explicit grounding supervision that sacrifices general conversation ability.
+To unlock this grounding ability, we first introduce a training-free strategy ``\ourmethod,'' which analyzes the attention within an off-the-shelf LMM to provide a point prompt to a segmentation model (e.g., SAM) and perform pixel-level segmentation.
+This strategy instantly enables visual grounding for existing LMMs while keeping their original conversation ability intact.
+Second, motivated by vision-language alignment and localized features embedded in diffusion models, we propose \ourmodel---a LLaVA-like LMM that utilizes a diffusion-based visual encoder instead of the standard CLIP visual encoder.
+This design enhances the implicit grounding ability without changing the training data.
+Without being constrained by the biases and limited scale of grounding-specific supervision data, our approach enables strong visual grounding while preserving general conversation capabilities.
 We achieve competitive performance on both grounding-specific and general visual question answering benchmarks, compared with grounding LMMs and generalist LMMs, respectively.
-Notably, we achieve a 44.2 grounding mask recall on grounded conversation generation without any grounding supervision, outperforming the extensively supervised model GLaMM.
-Project page: \url{https://groundLMM.github.io}.
+Notably, we achieve a 46.4 grounding mask recall on grounded conversation generation, outperforming the extensively supervised model GLaMM.
+Project page: {\url{https://GroundLMM-ICCV.github.io}}.